9 Things that Fascinated me in South Korea 8 Years Ago

 I had nothing to compare against back then, but Incheon Airport has been ranked several times as one of the fastest airports for customs processing.

-The airport has indoor gardens as well as golf course, ice skating rink, spa, private sleeping rooms and casino.
+The airport has indoor gardens as well as a golf course, ice skating rink, spa, private sleeping rooms and casino.
 Not bad, eh?

 It's also one of the cleanest airports in the world.